Jump to

 Is an A1 certificate mandatory?

 Yes, an A1 certificate is a requirement in all EU member states, EEA countries, and Switzerland.
-The form is available in each country's official language to facilitate compliance across borders.
-Without this documentation, workers risk substantial penalties and may face difficulties proving their social security status.
+The form is available in each country’s official language to facilitate compliance across borders.
+Without this documentation, employees risk substantial penalties and may face difficulties proving their social security status.

 Recent regulatory changes have strengthened enforcement measures, with many countries implementing strict controls and workplace inspections.
 Noncompliance penalties can include significant fines, retroactive social security payments, and potential business restrictions in the host country.